Inequity aversion in animals: Rats

 Rats (Rattus norvegicus) often develop in social groups, cooperate naturally, have been found to reciprocate, and generally display behavior that benefits others.

-Hernandez-Lallement, van Wingerden, Marx, Srejic, and Kalenscher tested 68 male rats in a series of maze experiments where the animals could choose between a path that lead to rewards just for them or for a partner as well.
+Hernandez-Lallement, van Wingerden, Marx, Srejic, and Kalenscher tested 68 male rats in a series of maze experiments where the animals could choose between a path that led to rewards just for them or for a partner as well.

-Most rats chose the option that rewarded both significantly more, albeit with a small margin (55% versus 45%).
+Most rats chose the option that rewarded both significantly more often, albeit with a small margin (55% versus 45%).
 In a control condition the researchers replaced the partner rat with a toy lookalike.

-In this condition, the rats chose the option to just reward themselves more.
+In this condition, the rats chose the option to just reward themselves more often.

 The researchers concluded that rats derive value from another rat's access to food.

 They attributed the relatively small size of the effect to individual differences.
 About 60% of rats showed this pro-social behavior.

 In a similar experiment with 23 rats, Oberliessen, Hernandez-Lallement, Schable, van Wingerden, Seinstra, and Kalenscher found supporting evidence of inequity aversion.

 Wolves

 Wolves (Canis lupus) are highly social animals that cooperate in hunting, breeding and defending their territories.
 Essler, Marshall-Pescini, and Range set up an experiment with nine wolves and ten pack-living dogs to investigate if domestication was the reason dogs show a primitive form of inequity aversion.

 The animals had to press a buzzer to receive a reward, which was either equal or inferior to the reward of a partner performing the same action in an adjacent enclosure.

 The wolves stopped pressing the buzzer once they observed their partner got a better reward for the same action.

-In the conditions without receiving a reward, wolves completed fewer tasks when there was a partner who did get rewarded than when there was no partner at all.
+In the conditions without receiving a reward, wolves completed fewer tasks when there was a partner that did get rewarded than when there was no partner at all.
 Taking the social hierarchy into account, dominant wolves reacted strongly to a subordinate being rewarded when they were not.
 Given that the results for pack-living dogs were very similar, the researchers concluded that the common ancestor of wolves and dogs likely already was inequity averse, and that domestication is not a factor for this behavior in dogs.